§ Verifiable Public Registry v4 Specification

 NOTE

 A holder MAY directly connect to the DID VS of an issuer in order to get issued a credential.
-It’s up to the issuer to decide if running the validation process (for charging fees) is REQUIRED or not.
+It’s up to the issuer to decide if running the validation process is REQUIRED or not.

 § [MOD-PERM-MSG-1-2-2] Start Permission VP permission checks

-At the end, if a valid permission validator_perm is not found, transaction MUST abort.
+At the end, if a active permission validator_perm is not found, transaction MUST abort.

 § [MOD-PERM-MSG-1-2-3] Start Permission VP fee checks